Undoubtedly, your to-do list has been a valuable tool for your productivity.

 The earlier you realize that you can’t please everyone, the better you put your strength in its place.

 It’s pure mediocrity to want everyone to like you.

 It’s beyond your reach to control what people think about you.

-So, it’s not a great move to sweat over this uncontrollable feeling.
+You do not have to sweat over this uncontrollable feeling.

 Meanwhile, this is not an excuse for misconduct or misbehavior.

-However, it means you want to channel your strength and energy on those who merit your love and attention.
+However, it means you want to channel your strength and energy toward those who merit your love and attention.